rychipman/mongosql-auth-c/README.md

 ### Windows

+First, ensure that MySQL 5.7.18 has been installed (installer [here](https://dev.mysql.com/downloads/file/?id=470091)).
-Install the plugin using the msi installer provided on the releases page.
+Then, install the plugin using the msi installer provided on the releases page.

 ### OSX and Linux